 All other types of changes, including renaming the vertex or edge type, changing attribute name or data type, changing edge direction, adding or removing reverse edge will result in removing the old vertex or edge type and then adding the new one with your desired configurations.
 In that case, the loaded data to that vertex or edge type will be erased.
-Please think twice before you do that kind of changes.
+Please think twice before you do this type of changes.

-When you are editing a graph schema, a warning message in the top-right side of the working panel will show which old vertex and edge types will be removed.
+When you are editing a graph schema, a warning message in the top-left side of the working panel will show which old vertex and edge types will be removed.
 Make sure to check the message periodically to make sure it is as you expect:

 Finally, when you click publish schema button, a pop up window will summarize your changes to the schema.
 The vertex and edge types that will be removed are highlighted.
 Make sure you confirm the changes before continue: